June 20, 2014

 So it's often hard for them to understand what the right level of detail is or what the right piece of information to surface are.
 There is a right level of detail for every part of the pitch.
 And knowing where that is, or rather understanding what the investor wants to see is kind of key.

 Peter: When I think about a pitch there are maybe three broad components.
 I think of the deck itself, the presentation of that deck and then there's this more strategic component of who you talk to when and how you sequence those conversations and how you manage information sharing.
 Is there a particular one of those three areas that you find yourself spending a lot of time on.

-You know how you should be managing feedback that you get from one investor and how you should be revising.
-Updating your pitch kind of as you go and they're all equally important.
+You know how you should be managing feedback that you get from one investor and how you should be revising and updating your pitch.
+And they're all equally important.
 You know I think founders tend to spend a lot of time trying to perfect the pitch or their story without thinking too much about either the people or the process.